-The PTA covers a \$10 per user per month fee to use the NewNorm app.
-The test itself is free to staff and students: The Mobilizing Foundation, a foundation established in partnership with Mirimus, subsidizes the cost of the laboratory testing, approximately \$7 per test, and the PTA pays the remainder, approximately \$8 per test (\$192 for a pool of 24).
+the remainder, approximately \$8 per test (\$192 for a pool of 24).
 The PTA's annual operating budget comes entirely from parent donations.
-Initially there was considerable discussion about spending the PTA funds for this program, and families who have opted to have their children learn remotely have expressed some opposition to spending funds to support the testing of those who opted for in-person learning.
+Initially, there was considerable discussion about spending the PTA funds for this program, and families who have opted to have their children learn remotely have expressed some opposition to spending funds to support the testing of those who opted for in-person learning.
 However, the parent champions have tried to emphasize that the program benefits everyone-the entire school community and beyond.
-In a Washington Post article from early December 2020, a parent leader estimated that given how many individuals were participating in this voluntary program, and the negotiations with the app developer to reduce the price, the PTA had spent about \$5,300 per month since its launch-a cost that reflected the initial cadence of weekly testing.
-The parent we spoke with indicated she expected the monthly cost to increase as the ACT program's parent leaders had recently decided to shift to twice weekly testing given rising community case rates.
+In a Wall Street Journal article from early December 2020, a parent leader estimated that given how many individuals were participating in this voluntary program, and the negotiations with the app developer to reduce the price, the PTA had spent about \$5,300 per month since its launch-a cost that reflected the initial cadence of weekly testing.
+The parent with whom we spoke indicated they expected the monthly cost to increase because the ACT program's parent leaders had recently decided to shift to twice-weekly testing given rising community case rates.
 The PTA remains committed to providing COVID-19 testing free of charge to all participants through its annual operating budget.
 As one of the parent leaders told us, "We're not currently considering any model that would involve parents paying" for testing.